Codes Dictionary

 7.5.
 Inequality Transparency

 WID.world produces a single inequality transparency index for each country.
-The index ranges from 0 to 20 and seeks to place equal emphasis on wealth and income.
+The index ranges from 0 to 20 and seeks to emphasize wealth and income equally.
 It is constructed as follows:

 • Income survey tabulations (or consumption surveys) available to researchers for at least one year over the past 10 years add 1 point.